In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Heat the oven to 425°F.

-- Trim the ends from the delicata squash.
-Cut the squash in half lengthwise and scoop out the seeds with a spoon, then cut each half crosswise into ½-inch-thick half-moons.
+- Trim the ends from the delicata squash (if using peeled and cubed butternut, no need to prep).
+Cut the delicata squash in half lengthwise and scoop out the seeds with a spoon, then cut each half crosswise into ½-inch-thick half-moons.

 - Peel and cut the onion into ½-inch-thick wedges, keeping the end of each wedge attached at the root.